-The Unquenchable Flame: Discovering the Heart of the Reformation may be the most important book you can read this year in preparation for the 500th anniversary of the Reformation next year on October 31.
-Although this book was published and released in 2010, it is important for pastors, lay leaders, and Christians of all stripes to be familiar with and understand why the Reformation still matters and must continue on.
+The Unquenchable Flame: Discovering the Heart of the Reformation, by Michael Reeves, may be the most important book you can read this year in preparation for (or in celebration of) the 500th anniversary of the Reformation on October 31st.
+Although this book was published and released in 2010, it is important for pastors, lay leaders, and Christians of all stripes to be familiar with, and understand why, the Reformation still matters and must continue on.

-Michael Reeves does a masterful job weaving the narrative of Martin Luther’s defense before the imperial council at Worms to Ulrich Zwingli and the Radical Reformers to the man who all Calvinist look to as their patriarch, John Calvin.
+Reeves does a masterful job weaving the narrative of Martin Luther’s defense before the imperial council at Worms, to Ulrich Zwingli and the Radical Reformers, to the man who all Calvinist look to as their patriarch, John Calvin.
 In addition, the author looks at the Reformation of Great Britain and the English royalty.
-What Reeves does is blend history with the flair of a modern day TV drama that has plot twists and cliffhangers galore to keep the reader on the edge of his/her seat throughout the whole book.
+What Reeves does is blend history with the flair of a modern day TV drama that has plot twists and cliffhangers galore to keep the reader on the edge of his/her seat throughout the entire book.

-This will give pastors and lay-leaders a strong historical theological background for where and why the Five Solas came about, along with why it is important to keep teaching these core doctrines of the Protestant faith.
-Without the Reformation happening and men like John Calvin, Martin Luther, and William Tyndale who risked their lives and reputations for the Word of God, we would still be under the auspicious ruling of the Roman Catholic Church.
+This will give pastors and lay-leaders a strong historical-theological background for the birth of the Five Solas, along with the importance to keep teaching these core doctrines of the Protestant faith.
+Without the Reformation occurring and men like John Calvin, Martin Luther, and William Tyndale, who risked their lives and reputations for the Word of God, we would still be under the auspicious ruling of the Roman Catholic Church.

-Without Tyndale giving his life for translating the Bible accurately into English in 1526, it’s safe to say that the Reformation in England wouldn’t have occurred when it did.
-Tyndale laid the foundation of reform that men like Thomas Cranmer, John Dudley, and the most famous English Protestant, Queen Elizabeth I, built off of.
+Without Tyndale giving his life for translating much of the Bible into English in 1526, it’s safe to say that the Reformation in England wouldn’t have occurred when it did.
+Tyndale laid the foundation of reform that people like Thomas Cranmer, John Dudley, and the most famous English Protestant—Queen Elizabeth I—built off of.

 The Reformation is not over.
 We should constantly be reforming and refining our theological convictions and positions to be more in-step with the Bible.
 This book offers a charge in the last chapter to do just that, to keep learning and teaching sound doctrine.
 All Scripture is profitable for teaching, correction, reproof, and the very divine Word of God speaking to us.

 “I am bound by the Scriptures I have quoted and my conscience is captive to the Word of God.
 I cannot and I will not retract anything since it is neither safe nor right to go against conscience.
-I cannot do otherwise, here I stand, may God help me, Amen!”
-Luther, April 16, 1521, Worms, Germany
+I cannot do otherwise, here I stand, may God help me, Amen!” – Luther, April 16th, 1521, Worms, Germany.